 Galaxy S8 Oreo Installation Time

-If you’re transitioning from the last beta to the official version of Android Oreo, your installation should only take a few minutes to complete.
+If you’re transitioning from the final Oreo beta to the official version of Android Oreo, your installation should only take a few minutes to complete.

 If you’re currently on the beta, you don’t need to unenroll from the beta program or do anything special to install the final version of Android Oreo.
 Once the prompt appears, download the file and start the installation.
 It should take less than 10 minutes to complete.